Blog

 You could also consider including the following use cases in your schema.

 - Add the author's social media info.
-You could set up social media info as a component and embed it in the Person model.
+You could set up social media info as a component and embed it in the Author model.

-- Add role information to the Person model.
+- Create a more generic Person model with a field for role information.
 If you need to show some employee information in your front-end, it's a good idea to allow their roles to be stored for this purpose.

 Want to learn more?